ModelEarth/community/info/data/README.md

 ## Data Preparation

 We average 5 years to allow for gaps.
-We make the estimates for every year first, and then averaging across years.
-This allows a sum of each industry's average to match the state total for the 5 years spanned.
+We calculate an industry estimates for every year first, and then averaging across years.
+This allows a sum of each industry’s average to match the state total for the 5 years spanned.

 The census does not publish payroll values for counties with only 1 or 2 establishments, but they provide these as aggregates in the state total.
 To estimate payrolls and employee based on the number of establishments we provide two options: